 “So she just took it upon herself to jam a needle into my sister’s arm?
 Who the hell does that?
 Rachel, did you tell that woman she could draw blood from you?”

 “What?
 No, I didn’t even know she did it.
 I…dozed off for a minute.
 That must be when it happened.”

 “Same thing she did to mom.
 Still wanna tell me your girl didn’t infect my mother?
 I can’t believe I let you make me feel guilty for suspecting her!
 Richard?
 Richard!
 Come and get Rachel.”

-Richard heard the anger in his brother’s voice and came quickly.
-He could see the two friends we’re engaged in a heated discussion.
-Wordlessly, he helped his sister up to her room intending to hustle down the stairs and back his brother.
+Richard heard the anger in his brother’s voice and walked quickly out of the kitchen.
+He could see the two friends were having a heated discussion.
+Wordlessly he helped his sister up to her room, intending to hustle down the stairs in case his brother needed him.